Meet Jessica

 I had an amazing childhood, wonderful parents and a big extended family.

+Learning about my fibroids was like a punch in the gut or a slap in the face.
 I felt foolish for not knowing that this THING was growing inside of me and not having a clue about it.
 I didn’t have symptoms but still thought I should have known.

 How could I have gotten to my 30’s with such little awareness of my own body.
 How did I not know there was something the size of a grapefruit growing inside of me.
+I knew my mother and aunts had had them, but didn’t know what they really were or how someone got them, or that women of colour were more likely to have them.

+After having mine removed, I felt lighter, physically and emotionally.
 At the time, they represented the cause of my infertility and once removed, nothing was in the way anymore.
+But when I still didn’t get pregnant after it was gone, I hated my body even more.

 I learned the hard way.
 Lost relationships and burned bridges.